Devonta Freeman

-Devonta Cornellius Freeman (/dəˈvɒnteɪ/ de-VON-tay; born March 15, 1992) is an American football running back who is a free agent.
-He played college football at Florida State and was drafted by the Atlanta Falcons in the fourth round of the 2014 NFL Draft.
+Devonta Cornellius Freeman (/dəˈvɒnteɪ/ de-VON-tay; born March 15, 1992) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Florida State Seminoles and was selected by the Atlanta Falcons in the fourth round of the 2014 NFL draft.

-High school career
+Early life

 Freeman attended Miami Central High School in West Little River, Florida.
 He helped lead the Rockets football team to the 2010 Class 6A state championship and was named the MVP after gaining 308 yards on 38 carries, falling just 20 yards shy of a state championship game record.
 As a senior, he ran for a Miami-Dade County leading 2,208 yards and 26 touchdowns, and also recorded 663 rushing yards and six touchdowns in the final two games of the state playoffs.

 Considered a four-star recruit by Rivals.com, he was rated the best running back in the nation.
 He committed to Florida State on June 24, 2010.